gemc/home/_documentation/system.md

 ---
 layout: default
-title: Geometry
+title: System
-order: 5
+order: 1
-description: Build detectors, create materials, assign sensitivity.
+description: How to create a system, a hierarchical collection of volumes.
 ---

 A detector in gemc is composed by one or more *systems*, each a hierarchical collection of volumes.